MuhweziDeo/Fast-foods-Fast-challenge3/readme.md

 |`POST /menu`       | Add meal option(Admin only)|

 # How to use
+- Super User`{'username':'super',password:"super"}`, this the overall admin user created by default
 - Signing up,username,password and confirm password are expected in post data.
 `{
   "username": "string",